Geometric Stability: The Missing Axis of Representations: Encoders

-\paragraph{Video.} Video clips from Jellyfish sample~\citep{allyn2016jellyfish} were uniformly sampled at 16 frames per clip and preprocessed to $224 \times 224$ spatial resolution with ImageNet normalization.
-Base models included temporal transformers (\texttt{facebook/timesformer-base-finetuned-k400}, \texttt{MCG-NJU/videomae-base}) and frame-level encoders (ViT on mean frame, CLIP multi-frame averaging).
+Action clips were drawn from UCF-101~\citep{Soomro2012UCF101AD}: 100 videos were sampled uniformly at random (seed-controlled) from the on-disk corpus, with 16 frames per clip selected by uniform temporal indexing and resized to $224 \times 224$ with ImageNet normalization.
+Base models comprised two temporal transformers\\(\texttt{facebook/timesformer-base-finetuned-k400} (8 frames), \texttt{MCG-NJU/videomae-base} (16 frames)) and two frame-level encoders: ViT-B/16 (\texttt{google/vit-base-patch16-224}) applied to the temporal mean frame, and CLIP ViT-B/32 (\texttt{openai/clip-vit-base-patch32}) with embeddings from four uniformly spaced frames averaged per clip.

-\paragraph{Neuroscience.} Neural population recordings from the Steinmetz et al. dataset~\citep{steinmetz2019distributed}, which consist of high-density Neuropixels recordings from 29,134 neurons across 42 brain regions in awake mice.
-For reliability of the estimation of representational geometry, sessions were filtered to include only those with at least 20 neurons and 50 trials ($N=26$ qualified sessions).
-Spike counts were binned at 20ms resolution and averaged across time bins.
+A preliminary analysis using 100 clips uniformly sampled from a single-source Jellyfish video~\citep{allyn2016jellyfish} with the same base models and preprocessing yielded nearly identical results ($\rho = -0.24$ vs.\ $\rho = -0.27$), suggesting the stability--similarity relationship is robust to video source diversity.